-Camp Choson is a Korean culture camp designed for Korean-American
+Camp Choson is a Korean culture camp designed for Korean-American children,

-typically over the Fourth of July week.
+over the Fourth of July week.
 Resident Camp (grades 7-11) is six days, while Day Camp (K-6 grade) is five days.
-Our current venue is Camp Lakamaga, a Girl Scout Camp near Forest
+Our current venue is Camp Lakamaga, a Girl Scout Camp near Forest Lake

-Lake Minnesota.
+Minnesota.
 More details about camp and the activities included in camp can be found under the Overview section.

 parental involvement in the development of their children by providing opportunities for parent

 gain an appreciation for Korean culture.

-reinforced and incorporated into daily life at home.
+incorporated into daily life at home.

-To be a place where Korean-American youth, families, and friends feel welcome to explore the
+To be a place where Korean-American youth, family and friends can feel welcome to explore the

 identity issues of race, culture and adoption.